HM Prison Deerbolt: Present day

-Deerbolt is a Category C Training Prison and caters for approximately 500 prisoners between the ages of 18 to 24 years and 10 months, generally serving sentences up to four years in length from the north-east of England and Humberside area.
+Deerbolt is a Category C Training Prison and caters for approximately 500 prisoners with no age limit, generally serving sentences up to four years in length from the north-east of England and Humberside area.

-The education department at the prison is run by Novus, a subsidiary of The Manchester College, and offers both full and part-time classes in a variety of subjects.
+The education department at the prison is run by Novus, a subsidiary of The Manchester College, and offers both full- and part-time classes in a variety of subjects.
 Courses include music, art, drama, creative writing, geography, history, maths and information technology.
 Workshop jobs are available to prisoners who have first completed a qualification in basic literacy or numeracy, completed a manual handling course and have done a first aid qualification.
 Courses include catering, office skills, building computers, bricklaying, plastering, charity workshop, furniture craft, multiskills, painting and decorating, motor mechanics and fork-lift truck driving.

 Deerbolt prison's gym also offers physical education qualifications, as well as being available for recreational use.
 Other facilities and services at the prison include a library and a prison chaplaincy.